Ian Marsden

 Ian James Marsden (born 25 January 1972 in Stafford) is a British paracanoeist, hand cyclist and was previously a champion powerlifter.
-He bronze medalled at the 2016 Summer Paralympics in the Men's KL1 200m.
+He won a bronze medal at the 2016 Summer Paralympics in the Men's KL1 200m.

 Personal life

 Marsden began his professional life as a microbiologist.

 Sporting career

 Powerlifting

 Before sustaining a spinal injury, Marsden competed as a non-disabled athlete at the British Open Powerlifting Championships, and titled in 1989 when he was 17.
 He holds 3 world records.

 Handcycling

 After the spinal injury, he became the "first British male to win a podium position" on the European Handcycling Circuit (EHC).

 Shooting

 In the 10m air rifle category, Marsden won a silver and bronze medal at world level.
 He was due to compete in London 2012, but health complications prevented this.

 Paracanoe

 Marsden has mentioned that he was asked numerous times if he wanted to try Paracanoe (during his handcycling career and shooting).
 He took up the offer of regular training at Nottingham and joined the Paracanoe GB Sprint Team, representing Team Great Britain since 2013.
-He bronze medalled at the Rio 2016 Paralympic Games.
+He won a bronze medal at the Rio 2016 Paralympic Games.